 Because scleral lenses are customized, they often require a few visits with your optometrist to optimize their fit.
 Even after the fitting process is complete, follow-ups will help ensure that your lenses are still in good condition.

 If your scleral lenses are giving you any trouble at all, we can help.
 To schedule your scleral lens consultation, call us today!

-The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients in New York City, The East Side, Roslyn, Nassau County, and throughout New York City.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients in New York City, Roslyn, Long Island, Nassau County, and throughout New York City.

 Frequently Asked Questions with Our Scleral Lenses Expert in New York City, New York: